xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 the  parens  above  are REQUIRED.
 I never understood why before, and  neither my compiler nor any human  ever  explained  it  very well, either.
-But now, we  can  all see that the 'and' operator, having the precedence of a multiply, has a higher  one  than  the relational operators, so without  the  parens  the  expression is equivalent to
+But now, we  can  all see that the `and` operator, having the precedence of a multiply, has a higher  one  than  the relational operators, so without  the  parens  the  expression is equivalent to